 Uploading a screen shot allows you to use an external image editing software to improve your screenshot.
 This can be most useful when you need to convey for abstract information, like what a script does.

-- Use the Print Screen key to copy a screenshot to your clipboard.
+- Use the Print button on your keyboard to copy a screenshot to your clipboard.

 - Paste the captured image into an image editor, and save the file when you have finished editing it.

 - Select the Screenshots button to upload a screenshot from your computer.

 - Mark your permissions as either public or private.

 - Private templates can only be seen in Community Content by the creator who published them.

 - Public templates can be seen and used by everyone in Community Content.

 - Click Review & Publish and review your settings.
 Don't worry about it being perfect, as this may all be edited after publishing.

 In Project Content, the template's name should turn from white to green.

 You can search for the published template in the Community Content window.
 Templates are displayed chronologically, so it will most likely be at the top of the list.